What is Primary Prevention?

 - NOTE: Homeowners in the designated “areas of high risk” are automatically a participant.

-The Lead Poisoning Primary Prevention Program promotes capacity building in Erie County to assist in the fight against lead poisoning:
+Lead Primary and Primary Initiative promote capacity building in Erie County to assist in the fight against lead poisoning:

 - Free training on how to conduct "Lead Safe Work Practices" (LSWP) when doing repairs or remodeling in the home;